garogers01/Fakebook/README.md

 All commits, except the first commit, work on the additional features and are additional code.

 ## To execute the program:
 1. Have MongoDB installed.
-If you do not, navigate to https://docs.mongodb.com/master/tutorial/install-mongodb-on-os-x/?_ga=1.250858244.360716299.1493541668 and follow the instructions.
+If you do not, navigate [here](https://docs.mongodb.com/master/tutorial/install-mongodb-on-os-x/?_ga=1.250858244.360716299.1493541668) and follow the instructions.
 2. Make sure to have `$ mongod` running in another terminal.
-3. In the terminal, execute the following command-line bash `$ npm install`
+3. In the terminal, execute the following command-line bash `$ npm install` in the root directory of the project.
 4. Next, execute `$ npm start`
 5. Navigate to `http://localhost:3000` on your browser.